geogardenclub/geogardenclub.github.io/docs/develop/testing.md

 await $('Submit').scrollTo().tap();
 ```

-That code is hard to follow (and potentially harder to debug and maintain) because it does not ever indicate which screen the test code driver is manipulating.
+That code is hard to follow (and potentially harder to debug and maintain) because it does not  indicate which screen the test code driver is manipulating.
 While this test does accomplish the goal of exercising the app code, a more understandable version inserts `expect` statements each time the test reaches a new page.
 This makes it easier to understand the test process:

 ```dart
 String testPlanting = 'Raspberry (Golden)';